 Pro Tip: To keep mess to a minimum, consider mixing your plaster outdoors.
 Splashes and spillages are a fairly unavoidable part of this process, though remember you’ll have a heavy bucket of plaster to move back indoors once the mixing’s done.

-2. Make Sure Your Kit Is Clean
+2. Make Sure Your Kit is Clean

 Before you get to mixing, ensure all the equipment you’re going to use is completely clean.
 That means your bucket or tub, your mixer and any other tools.
-This is critical; any dirt, stones or old plaster will mess up your new batch.
+This is critical; dirt, stones or old plaster will mess up your new batch.

-3. Add Water To Your Bucket
+3. Add Water to Your Bucket

 Set up the largest bucket or tub you can get your hands on.
 You want it to be much larger than the total plaster mix you’re going to whip up so that you don’t spill or splash too much.
 Only ever add clean water to the bucket.